8 Ways to Never Get a Cavity or Lose a Tooth - Evidence-Based

 2. Brushing - Even Without a Toothbrush

-Again, the most important thing is to avoid the sugars and alcohol, as we said above.
-The second goal is to disrupt the plaque (we all have it) just a little to allow some oxygen in there and make it less habitable for bacterial like Streptococcus mutans.
+The goal is to disrupt the plaque (we all have it) to allow some oxygen in there and make it less habitable for bacterial like Streptococcus mutans.
+Even without toothpaste the manual act of brushing helps keep your plaque healthy.

 3. Flossing or Waterpicking